tcottrill/CPP-Mixercode/README.md

 NOTES:

 - Currently WAV and OGG supported.
+MP3 support coming.
-- Currently all samples must be the same frequency.
+- Currently can only adjust the frequency on MONO sample.
 - Code currently does not adjust the sample volume.
 - Code currently is MONO ONLY

+License Unlicense, use however you want.